HopeRise/CrawlSearch/README.md

 user-accessible and robust.

 ## Overview

-The project focus on web document retrieval and query processing.
-It consists of three compononent: a web crawler, an indexer, and a query procesor.
-These components works together to enable efficiant crawling, indexing, and querying of web docuemnts.
+This project centers on web document retrieval and query processing.
+It is built around three key components:  web crawler, an indexer, and a query processor.
+Together, these components enable efficient crawling, indexing, and searching of web documents.

-### Soultion Outline
+### Solution Outline

-1. **Web Crawler**: Use Scrapy to roam the web and download web documents.
+1. **Web Crawler**: Uses Scrapy to crawl the web and download web documents.
-2. **Indexer**: Build an inverted index using the TF-IDF and Cosine similarities to search and retrieve
+2. **Indexer**: Builds an inverted index using TF-IDF and cosine similarity to support search and retrieval.
 3. **Query Processor**: Accepts user queries and returns ranked document results using TF-IDF and cosine similarity.

 ### Relevant Literature:

 - [Scrapy Documentation](https://docs.scrapy.org/en/latest/intro/tutorial.html):
   This official tutorial provides a comprehensive introduction to Scrapy, a powerful Python framework for web crawling and scraping.
 It covers spider creation, data extraction, and best practices for scalable web data collection, which directly informs the design of the project's web crawler component.